InformationalRetrivalSearchEngine/Search-Engine/README.md

 Build all necessary systems that a search engine has in order to show your query results:
 Indexing
 Ranking and Scoring
-Searching & Displaying top 10 results
+Searching & Displaying top 10 results with tf-idf Score

 Tools and Technologies:
 Ubuntu terminal

+Language:
 Python3
+Packages used:
 NLTK
 Gensim